kimbee0120/Myproject/README.md

 - If you click the remote window, you can search your ssh address. <br> ex) username@yourcompanyorschool.server
 - after find it, it will open new window for the ssh remote server.
 - you can add your server to the Remote Explorer.

+## 2. Create virtual Environment
+- Open Terminal and mkdir to save only your virtual Environment projects and cd to Environments dir.
+>$ mkdir Environments
+>$ cd Environments
+- install Virtual Environment
+>$ pip install virtualenv
+- make first virtual Environment
+>$ virtualenv project1
+- activate the virtual Environment project1
+>$ source project1/bin/activate
+- now you are in new python environment